Updated August 2017

 Q: How can IDNYC, the Municipal ID, help transgender New Yorkers?

-A: IDNYC can help transgender New Yorkers, who often face obstacles obtaining an ID that affirms their gender identity, by allowing people to self-attest their gender without medical documentation.
-The IDNYC card can be issued with three options: male, female, or “not designated,” with the only proof of gender required being a statement by the applicant that affirms their gender identity.
-(This was a key requirement that SRLP and our coalition members fought to win.)
-Providing gender-affirming documentation increases transgender people’s safety and ability to access employment, housing, and benefits without harassment or violence.
+A: IDNYC can help transgender New Yorkers over the age of 14, who often face obstacles obtaining an ID that affirms their gender identity, by allowing people to self-attest their gender without medical documentation.
+The IDNYC card can be issued with three options: male, female, or “not designated,” and you merely have to tell them what gender you identify as.
+The card also permits those who don’t identify with a gender or who identity as a gender besides male and female to have an ID that is a little bit more accurate, which is a good move in the right direction!
+Having the city provide gender-affirming documentation to our community increases transgender people’s safety and our ability to access employment, housing, and benefits without harassment or violence.

 Q: How can I apply for an IDNYC Municipal ID?